Seikho/frisker/README.md

 function assertValid(type: Validator, input: any, partial?: boolean)
 ```

+The `assertValid` function will throw if the input does not conform to the validator.
-When combined with an error handling middleware, the assertion helper can reduce boilerplate:
+When combined with an error handling middleware, the assertion helper can reduce boilerplate as seen in earlier examples:

 ```ts
 import { RequestHandler } from 'express'